Juan Toscano-Anderson

-Juan Ronel Toscano-Anderson (born April 10, 1993) is a Mexican-American professional basketball player for Pallacanestro Trieste of the Italian Lega Basket Serie A (LBA).
+Juan Ronel Toscano-Anderson (born April 10, 1993) is a Mexican-American professional basketball player who last played for Pallacanestro Trieste of the Lega Basket Serie A (LBA).
 He played college basketball for the Marquette Golden Eagles.
 He won an NBA championship with the Golden State Warriors in 2022.
 He has also played in the NBA for the Los Angeles Lakers, Utah Jazz, and Sacramento Kings.

 Early life and career

 Toscano was born in East Oakland, California to an African-American father and Mexican-American mother; his maternal grandfather immigrated to the U.S. from Michoacán in the 1960s.
 Toscano-Anderson grew up speaking Spanish and celebrating both Mexican and American holidays.
 His current jersey number of 95 is a tribute to his boyhood home on Oakland's 95th Avenue.

 During his high school and college years, Toscano-Anderson self identified as Juan Anderson for simplicity reasons.
 As a senior, he led Castro Valley High School to a record-setting campaign in the 2010-11 season, posting the program's most wins in a season with a record of 30-2 and claimed its first league and North Coast Section titles.
 The team also advanced to the Northern California Division I title game.
 Toscano-Anderson averaged 16.6 points, 7.0 rebounds, and 5.0 assists per game during the season and was subsequently named first team all-league, all-metro, and third team all-state.
 Toscano-Anderson was ranked 61st in the country by Rivals.com among all 2011 basketball recruits.